CurtTilmes/perl6-eredis/README.md

 ## Multiple threads

-You can use a single `Redis::Async` objects to issue requests from multiple threads simultaneously.
+You can use a single `Redis::Async` object to issue requests from multiple threads simultaneously.
 Internally each thread will get its own communication channel so the requests won't get mixed up.
 You can set the maximum number of readers with max-readers: